• Skip to primary navigation

 Instructions

 • Prepare homemade pie crust according to recipe instructions.
-As per instructions, prepare, chill, roll out, and arrange into a 9 ½" pie plate (do not bake).
-Return to refrigerator to chill while you prepare pecan pie filling.
+As per instructions, prepare, chill, roll out, and arrange into a 9 ½" pie plate, fluting the edges.
+Pierce all over with a fork and place in the refrigerator to chill while you prepare the filling.

 1 9 ½" homemade pie crust

 • Once oven is preheated, line a cookie sheet with parchment paper and scatter pecan halves evenly over the surface.
-Transfer to 350F (175C) preheated oven and toast for 3-5 minutes.
-Remove from oven and allow to cool while you prepare the rest of your pecan pie filling.
+Transfer to 350F (175C) preheated oven and toast for 5-8 minutes, until lightly toasted.
+Remove from oven and allow to cool while you prepare the filling.

 • In a large bowl, whisk your eggs until pale yellow and foamy (about 30 seconds).